microsoft/industry/fsi/referenceImplementation/readme.md

  - **Corp:** This is the dedicated Management Group for Corp landing zones, meaning workloads that requires connectivity/hybrid connectivity with the corporate network thru the hub in the connectivity subscription.

-- **Mission-Critical** For mission-critical banking workloads, (e.g., payment gateways) it is recommended to deploy and operationalize these into dedicated landing zones where guardrails are in place to prevent misconfiguration that relates to reliability, resilliency, and overall performance.
-These landing zones must be separated from corp and online due to the nature and characteristics of the workloads, data classicfication, and strict requirement of certain SKUs for Azure services to meet the required SLAs and SLOs.

 - **Playground:** This is the dedicated Management Group for subscriptions that will solely be used for testing and exploration by anyone in the organization that want to explore Azure services.
+Further, subscriptions placed in this management group can be leveraged to expedite service enablement for an FSI organization, to assess and validate Azure services with best practices such as Microsoft Cloud Security Benchmark before allowing new services to be deployed to landing zone subscriptions.

-These subscriptions will be securely disconnected from everything else within the tenant by Azure policies, be subject to an budget and cost enforcement, and is not meant to provide a path from test, dev, or production.
+>Note: Playground will be securely isolated and disconnected from everything else within the tenant by Azure policies, be subject to an budget and cost enforcement, and is not meant to provide a path from test, dev, or production.

-- **Decommissioned:** This is the dedicated Management Group for landing zones that are being cancelled, which then will be moved to this Management Group before deleted by Azure after 30-60 days.
+- **Deprecated:** This is the dedicated Management Group for landing zones that are being cancelled, which then will be moved to this Management Group before deleted by Azure after 30-60 days.
+Policies will ensure no further resource deployment or writes can occur on these subscriptions.

 ## What happens when you deploy FSI Landing Zones reference implementation?